r-papso/torch-optimizer/README.md

 ### Optimization algorithms

 [Optimizer](./torchopt/optim/optimizer.py) module contains common interface for an optimization algortihm implementations.
 Module also contains implementation of Genetic algorithm (GA) meta-heuristic.
-Two implementations of GA are provided: 1. to solve integer optimization problem and 2. to solve binary optimization problem.
+Two implementations of GA are provided: 1. to solve integer optimization problems and 2. to solve binary optimization problems.
 Detailed description of the GA implementations can be found in the module.

 ### Pruning

 [Pruner](./torchopt/prune/pruner.py) module provides basic functionality for structured neural network pruning.
 Structured pruning can be performed in different levels of granularity.
-For channel pruning, where individual filters / neurons are pruned, a channel pruner is implemented.
+For channel pruning, where individual filters / neurons are pruned, a channel pruner is provided.
 For module level pruning, where individual layers or blocks of the network can be pruned, a library provides module pruner implementation.

 ## Installation